ashishtele/ashishtele.github.io/_posts/2026-08-26-ai_system_design.md

 ### 4.2 Identity & Trust Layer

-Unique among consumer AI products: every user is a **verified clinician** via NPI number [C].
-This is simultaneously:

-1. **An abuse firewall** — no anonymous scraping of a corpus that cost millions to license
+Most AI products treat identity as a login form.
+OpenEvidence treats it as load-bearing infrastructure.
+Every user is a verified clinician via NPI number [C] — checked against the federal registry at signup, then cached for sessions after [I mechanics].

+One cheap check buys four expensive things at once:

+1. **An abuse firewall.** The corpus cost millions to license.
+Anonymous access would mean anonymous scraping.
+NPI gating kills that at the edge, before the ~300x internal fan-out fires (§4.1).
+This is the cheapest request in the system protecting the most expensive one.
-2. **A regulatory posture** — the product gives information to professionals, not medical advice to consumers
+2. **A regulatory posture.** The product gives information to professionals, not medical advice to consumers.
+That single distinction shapes liability and every paragraph of the terms of service.
-3. **A business asset** — pharma advertisers pay $70–150 CPMs precisely because the audience is verified prescribers
+3. **A business asset.** Pharma advertisers pay $70–150 CPMs precisely because the audience is verified prescribers, not traffic.
+Identity *is* the ad inventory.
-4. **A query-distribution prior** — knowing the specialty and role of every queryer improves routing [I]
+4. **Free context about who's asking.** Knowing specialty and role before retrieval is context no prompt can recover.
+A cardiologist asking about "AFib management" and a nephrologist asking the same words need different evidence weighted differently.
+That feeds the routing in §4.3 and partitions the cache in §4.6 [I].

+The tradeoff is deliberate friction.
+Signup takes minutes, not seconds, and students, patients, and ex-US clinicians without NPI-equivalents hit a wall.
+OpenEvidence accepts slower growth for a corpus that can't be scraped, an audience advertisers overpay for, and queries that arrive pre-labeled.

+Limitation: NPI proves credential, not intent.
+A verified account can still scrape slowly, and there is no public story on re-verification cadence or stolen-credential detection [I from absence].

 ### 4.3 Query Understanding & Orchestration